IBM/SalesEnablement-PowerVS-L3/README.md

 # SalesEnablement-PowerVS-L3
-Repository for IBM Sales Enablement Level 3 content for IBM Power Systems Virtual Server
+This repository is for IBM Sales Enablement Level 3 content for IBM Power Systems Virtual Server.